Millwall Bushwackers

-The Millwall Bushwackers are a football firm associated with Millwall Football Club.
-Millwall have a historic association with football hooliganism, which came to prevalence in the 1970s and 1980s, with a firm made up of Kent Resident known individually as a Bushwacker.
+The Millwall Bushwackers are a hooligan football firm associated with Millwall Football Club.
+Millwall have a historic association with football hooliganism, which came to prevalence in the 1970s and 1980s, with a firm made up of Kent residents, known individually as a Bushwacker.
 The "promotion" of a "Bushwacker", usually as they aged up, was to membership in "F-Troup".
 The term of self-reference among the Millwall southeast London territorial members is "geezer".
 Thus someone may refer to themselves as a "right proper millwall geezer".
 Millwall hooligans were by a wide margin the most notorious and feared of gangs in all of the UK.
 On five occasions The Den was closed by the Football Association and the club has received numerous fines for crowd disorder.
-Millwall's hooligans are regarded by their rivals as amongst the stiffest competition, with Manchester United hooligan Colin Blaney describing them as being amongst the top four firms in his autobiography 'Undesirables', and West Ham hooligan Cass Pennant featuring them on his Top Boys TV YouTube channel, on which their fearsome reputation for violence was described.
+Millwall's hooligans are regarded by their rivals as amongst the stiffest competition, with Manchester United hooligan Colin Blaney describing them as being amongst the top four firms in his autobiography The Undesirables, and West Ham hooligan Cass Pennant featuring them on his Top Boys TV YouTube channel, on which their fearsome reputation for violence was described.

 Background

 Beginnings

-The stigma of violence attached to Millwall can be traced back over 110 years.
+The stigma of violence attached to Millwall can be traced back over 120 years.
 Millwall played local rivals West Ham United away at Upton Park on 17 September 1906 in a Western League game.
 Both sets of supporters were primarily made up of dockers, who lived and worked in the same locality in east and south London.
 Many were rivals working for opposing companies and vying for the same business.
-A local newspaper, East Ham Echo, reported that, "From the very first kick of the ball it was seen likely to be some trouble, but the storm burst when Dean and Jarvis came into collision (Millwall had two players sent off during the match).
+A local newspaper, the East Ham Echo, reported that, "From the very first kick of the ball it was seen likely to be some trouble, but the storm burst when Dean and Jarvis came into collision (Millwall had two players sent off during the match).
 This aroused considerable excitement among the spectators.
 The crowds on the bank having caught the fever, free fights were plentiful."
 In the 1920s Millwall's ground was closed for two weeks after a Newport County goalkeeper, who had been struck by missiles, jumped into the crowd to confront some of the home supporters and was knocked unconscious.
 The ground was again closed for two weeks in 1934 following crowd disturbances after the visit of Bradford (Park Avenue).
 Pitch invasions resulted in another closure in 1947 and in 1950 the club was fined after a referee and linesman were ambushed outside the ground.